Insider Tips For Exploring Upcountry Maui

 Hawaii Sea Spirits Organic Farm and Distillery

 Ever visit a vodka farm?
 Hawaii Sea Spirits offers a tour of their 80-acre sugar cane farm and distillery in Upcountry Maui, which produces Ocean Organic Vodka, the only spirit in the world made from sugar cane and deep ocean mineral water.
 There’s no admission fee to visit the farm and gift shop; there is a fee for the half-hour tour, which ends with a tasting of Ocean Vodka.
 They also offer an informal cafe with outdoor seating and panoramic views of the island.

 Surfing Goat Dairy

 Ali’i Kula Lavender Farm

 Yes, Maui has its very own winery!
 Nestled on a historic estate in Kula, surrounded by massive trees that are well over 150 years old, MauiWine’s tasting room and gift shop could not be situated in a more picturesque setting.
 The winery started in 1974 (formerly known as Tedeschi Winery) and now produces a range of unique pineapple wines as well as traditional estate wines.
-Wander the lovely grounds and stop by the tasting room to sample these wonderful handcrafted wines.
+Wander the lovely grounds and enjoy a tasting of these wonderful handcrafted wines.
 (COVID Update: Please refer to Maui Wine’s website for the latest word on their operations.
 At the time of this blog update, protocols for their wine tasting have been adjusted to meet health requirements, and advance reservations are highly recommended.)

 Of course, no exploration of Upcountry Maui is complete without paying homage to Haleakala itself–the massive dormant volcano whose western slopes are home to the Upcountry communities.
 A visit to the summit of Mount Haleakala is an unforgettable and utterly unique Maui experience, and it is beautiful at any time of day, although sunrise and sunset are the most popular choices.
 Start with the Haleakala sunrise, then continue to explore the other upcountry attractions.
 Or spend an afternoon working your way up the mountain, enjoying upcountry stops along the way, and end with sunset at the summit!